SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 		"time": "2017-03-31T02:49:37+0000",
 		"type": "SellItem",
 		"payload": {
 			"Team": "Left",
 			"Actor": "*Lyra*",
 			"Item": "Flare",
 			"Cost": 15
 		}
 	}

 #### LearnAbility
-When a player puts a point into one of the abilities.
-Please note there can be a time difference between when a player gains a level and learns an ability
+When a player puts upgrades an ability.
+Pro-Tip: There can be a time difference between when a player levels up and upgrades an ability.

 	{
 		"time": "2017-03-17T00:38:52+0000",